alejobarrera28/machine-learning/README.md

 # Machine Learning Algorithms – Learning Guide

 Welcome to your machine learning learning path!
-This guide is tailored for practitioners with a solid background in statistics and math, aiming to master classical ML techniques through curated algorithms and real-world datasets.
+This guide is tailored for practitioners with some background in statistics and math, aiming to master classical ML techniques through curated algorithms and real-world datasets.

 Each category (Classification, Regression, Clustering, and Dimensionality Reduction) includes:
-- A progression of **Core** algorithms
+- A progression of **Core** algorithms, with each folder containing a detailed explanation and implementation.
-- **Advanced** options to explore further
+- **Advanced** options to explore further.
-- One high-quality dataset for hands-on experimentation
+- One high-quality dataset for hands-on experimentation.

+> **Note:** This project does not focus on efficient implementations or achieving the best results for each problem; it emphasizes building algorithms from scratch to ensure a clear understanding of how they work.

 ---